RosarioB/kafka-clients/README.md

 6. Inspect the aggregated temperature data as new records flow in from the producer.

     `SELECT station, max, min, avg FROM temp_agg_per_min;`

+When using KSQL on the Control Center we see 3 instances of consumer id for the stream `temp_agg_per_min` and 3 instances of consumer id for the stream `temperature-readings`.
+The total messages left behind are always less then 50, so the KSQL scales in a very good manner.